RZhang05/PlantsVsZombies/README.md

 ## Gameplay
 #### Initial Board
-Two sides on a 10 by 10 board.
+A 10 by 10 board.

 #### Controls
 Click a plant's button to select it.
 There will be 4 base plant buttons, `the pea shooter` :green_apple: , `sunflower` :pineapple: , `wall-nut` :chestnut: and `double pea shooter` :grapes:.

 #### Enemies
-Zombies will spawn in a random lane with a random difficulty less than the level you selected up to level 6.
+Zombies will spawn in a random lane with a random difficulty less than 3 (bucket head).

 #### Specifications
 :pineapple: Sunflower - For each sunflower, every 5 seconds, will increase your stored sun count by 25.